slaclab/rogue/docs/src/installing/anaconda.rst

    $ conda activate rogue_tag

-Replace rogue_tag with the name you used when creating your environment (rogue_dev or rogue_v6.0.0).
+Replace rogue_tag with the name you used when creating your environment (e.g. rogue_v6.0.0).

 To deactivate: